For the Media

 The Belton School District recognizes the important role the media plays in reporting news and information about its educational programs, services, students and employees.
 The District’s Communications Department assists the media by providing information about the Belton School District.
 The department is committed to working with the media and making every effort to work within media deadlines.

-All requests to interview, film, or photograph district employees, students, or board members should be made to either:
+All requests to interview, film, or photograph district employees, students, or board members should be made with:

 Melissa McConnell, District Communications Specialist

-The Communications Department will provide a representative who can best address the topic of the interview.
+The Communications Department will provide, when feasible and appropriate, a representative who can best address the topic of the interview.
 Media interviews or photographs with students require parental consent.
 When requests for student interviews are granted, the interview is conducted at a district-designated site to minimize the loss of instructional time and disruption to the learning environment.

 While Visiting the District

 Media who want to film, photograph, or interview Belton School District employees, students, or board members are asked to make a request through the Communications Department.
 When filming (live or taped), taking a still photograph, or conducting interviews while in the school district, a district representative will accompany the media at all times to minimize disruption at the school and to assist with any additional requests.
 As a safety and security measure, the media, like all visitors to Belton School District buildings, are asked to sign in and obtain a visitor's pass.
 Passes are available in the front office of each of the District’s buildings.

 The media is invited to attend all open meetings of the Belton School District Board of Education.
 The media may film and/or record these meetings.
 To avoid disruption of the meeting, reporters and photographers are asked not to approach board members, guest speakers, or members of the audience inside the boardroom during the meeting.
 Interviews must be conducted outside the boardroom in the hall or in a pre-arranged conference room.
 Copies of the board agenda, informational items, and other meeting materials are available online on the Board’s e-governance site, which can be accessed via the District’s website.